wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Queries          January 2015

+   use for comparison will depend on whether the Intermediate Nameserver received an ECS option in its client query.

+   o  If no ECS option was provided, the client's address is used.

    o  If there was an ECS option, the ADDRESS from it MAY be used if
       local policy allows.
 Policy can vary depending on the agreements